A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: Discussion

 \subsection{Comparison to simulations}

-Given the extended filamentary nature of the quasar protocluster, we can already conclude the structure is not virialized.
-If we assume we can translate the redshift distribution to peculiar velocities with dispersion $\sigma$, we could use the virial theorem (M$_h$ = 3$\sigma^2$R/G) to estimate a total protocluster halo mass.
-Taking the galaxies which live within $\Delta v < 1200$\,km\,s$^{-1}$ from the quasar (41), which span $R=1.57$\,pMpc (12 cMpc) on the sky, we calculate $M_h = 8.6\times10^{13}$\,\msun.
-However, this ``cluster" mass is unreasonably high according to theoretical halo mass functions at such a redshift \citep[e.g.,][]{Behroozi2019a}; thus the galaxies in the protocluster likely occupy many smaller satellite halos.
+Given the extended filamentary nature of the quasar protocluster spanning over 12 cMpc on the sky and $\Delta z = 0.2$ along the line of sight, we can already conclude the structure is not virialized.
 Simulations suggest that galaxies in the crowded cores of protoclusters will merge to become the brightest cluster galaxy (BCG) at early times \citep[$z>3$;][]{Rennehan2020a}, but the spatially-wide, non-spherical distribution of galaxies in this reionization-era protocluster does not imply that it is currently approaching any relaxed state.
-Bearing this in mind, we can still evaluate the protocluster structure in the context of very large halos in the early Universe.
+Therefore, we cannot use the virial theorem to estimate a total halo mass for this structure, nor can we comment on whether this structure will ever fully collapse into a galaxy cluster.
+Bearing this in mind, we can still evaluate the protocluster in the context of very large halos in the early Universe by considering halos with similar masses to that of the quasar host galaxy.
+We finally wish to investigate whether the observed population of \Oiii-emitters follows what we would expect from simulations of such massive halos.

-We finally wish to investigate whether the observed distribution of \Oiii-emitters follows what we would expect from simulations of such massive halos.
 Cosmological hydrodynamical simulations such as \textsc{BlueTides} \citep{DiMatteo2017a} as well as empirical models such as \textsc{Trinity} \citep{Zhang2023d} suggest that quasars hosting SMBH masses similar to J0305$-$3150 should occupy massive halos on the order of $M_h\sim10^{12}$\,\msun.
 We first compare with halos and galaxies in the \textsc{UniverseMachine} mock catalogs based on the \textit{Small MultiDark-Planck} N-body simulation (\textit{SMDPL}, box size: 400 Mpc/$h$, particle number: 3840$^3$, halo mass limit: $\sim 10^{10} M_\odot$\footnote{This halo mass limit roughly corresponds to an \Oiii\, line flux of 10$^{42}$ erg/s, which is our 80\% completeness limit.
-The contribution from low-mass haloes to our measured companion number counts is expected to be small due to decreasing completeness below this limit.}; see \citealt{Klypin2016a}) as well as the quasar host halos based on the cosmological zoom-ins from \citet{Costa2023a}.
+The contribution from low-mass haloes to our measured companion number counts is expected to be small due to decreasing completeness below this limit.}; see \citealt{Klypin2016a}) as well as the quasar host halos based on the cosmological zoom-ins from \citet{Costa2024a}.